50 Work-From-Home Jobs Paying as Much or a Lot More Than the Average American Salary

 32. Short Tasks

 A short task is a job or assignment that can be completed quickly.
 Examples include writing a review, taking a survey, or watching a video.
 They may not pay much, but it’s a fast and easy way to make money from home.
-Here’s a list of short task sites you should check out if interested.
+Here’s a list of short task sites you can check out if interested.

 33. Social Media Manager